whisthq/whist/main-webserver/README.md

     print(base_container)
 ```

-You might need to fill in fake test data into the db - TablePlus is a good UI tool for this.
+If you need to populate some fake data into the ephemeral db, use TablePlus.
 Fun fact - this is exactly the code we use to get existing prewarmed containers.
-This kind of manual testing provides a neat way to test the database logic in isolation.
+This kind of manual testing provides a neat way to quickly test and debug the database logic in isolation.

 _Manual Testing - Deployments_